 There are a number of things you can do to keep the dough from sticking to your rolling pin.
 The first is to make sure your rolling pin is being cleaned properly and stored in a cool place.
-Pastry dough should be chilled before rolling out, the time depends on the dough.
+Pastry dough should be chilled before rolling out, but the time depends on the dough.
 If you have a marble rolling pin, it should be chilled in the refrigerator for at least an hour before use.
-With a wood rolling pin you can dust the barrel with flour to lightly coat, as well as lightly dusting your pastry with flour.
+With a wood rolling pin, you can dust the barrel with flour to lightly coat as well as lightly dusting your pastry with flour.
 Try not to use a lot of flour because too much flour taken into the dough by this method could toughen it, changing its final texture.
 You can also use a nonstick pastry cloth and rolling pin cover to prevent dough from sticking, and in some situations, if nothing else works, you can roll the dough out between wax paper or plastic wrap.

 What is best for rolling out cookie dough?

-Any type of rolling pin can be used to roll out cookie dough, there’s not really one that’s better than the other, though certain cooks will find specific rolling pins they like best.
-The important thing to remember with cookie dough isn’t what rolling pin to use, it’s to remember that it must be well chilled before you roll it out or trouble will probably arrive pretty quickly!
+Any type of rolling pin can be used to roll out cookie dough.
+There’s not really one that’s better than the other, though certain cooks will find specific rolling pins they like best.
+The important thing to remember with cookie dough isn’t what rolling pin to use.
+It’s to remember that it must be well chilled before you roll it out, or trouble will probably arrive pretty quickly!